galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 > {: .solution}
 {: .question}

-# Applying the clustering algorithms on the other datasets
+## Applying clustering algorithms on multiple datasets

-You can do the same steps on the other data sets, moon and circles.
+You can do the same steps on the other datasets, moon and circles.
 First, import the data files, [moon.csv](https://zenodo.org/record/3813447/files/moon.csv) and [circles.csv](https://zenodo.org/record/3813447/files/circles.csv) from Zenodo or data library and rename them to `moon` and `circles` respectively.

+### Visualise datasets

 > ### {% icon hands_on %} Hands-on: Visualize scatter plot of data
 >